What It's All About

 The Salon

-Northern Michigan University’s cosmetology students gain essential experience within a full salon setting.
-After completing the necessary theory and practical applications (350 hours working with mannequins), cosmetology students begin their work with customers.
+Northern Michigan University’s Cosmetology students gain essential experience within a full salon setting.
+After completing the necessary theory and practical applications (350 hours working with mannequins), cosmetology students increase their skills by working with customers.
 The Cosmetology Salon operates in a new space in the Northern Center on Northern Michigan University's campus.

 • haircuts